useR-2018/website/content/tutorials.md

   <tr class="clickable" id="69" data-toggle="collapse" data-target=".69collapsed">
      <td>Max Kuhn</td>
     <td>Recipes for Data Processing</td>
-    <td>The tutorial is for people who do feature egnineering or need to include preprocessing with their models.
+    <td>The tutorial is for people who do feature engineering or need to include preprocessing with their models.
 </td>
  </tr>
   <tr class="collapse out budgets 69collapsed">